AElfProject/aelf-docs/docs/quick-start/developers/nft-tutorial/index.md

   - **Fetch Contracts** : It fetches and sets the smart contracts for the main chain, side chain, and cross chain.
     - **MainChain Contract** : Fetches the MainChain Testnet Contract and sets it in the state.
     - **SideChain Contract** : Fetches the SideChain Testnet Contract and sets it in the state.
-    - **CrossChain Contract** : Fetches the CrossChain Testnet Contract and sets it in the state.
-  - **Error Handling** : Logs errors if any occur during the fetching process.

 By following these steps, you'll configure the Portkey provider to connect users' wallets to your app and interact with the NFT smart contract.
 This setup will enable our frontend components to perform actions like creating NFTs, validating NFTs, and transferring NFTs.